 So, what is expected to happen in 2020?

 Payments will become invisible for a seamless customer experience

 As the customer experience continues to be a major topic in payments, and as competition expands, customer experience is becoming the prime competitive differentiator.
-Enhancing the customer experience is reaching a new stage – invisible, frictionless payments.
+Enhancing the customer experience is reaching a new stage – which is developing payments technology and therefore producing invisible, frictionless payments.
 For a while there have been just two primary payment experiences – going into a store or shopping online, but now with embedded payments those experiences are starting to blend.